Focus Areas

 Artificial Intelligence (AI)

 Artificial Intelligence (AI) aims at building agents, often as computer systems, that are capable of rational reasoning and behavior.
 Today, AI techniques are widely successful and used in Computer Science, Engineering, Life Sciences, Data Science, and Management.
-This focus areas addresses both the foundations of AI and Machine Learning and their applications.
+This focus area addresses both the foundations of AI and Machine Learning and their applications.

 Artificial Intelligence & Machine Learning